znsio/apidays-describing-api-workflows-with-arazzo/products/Buy Now Pay Later/Getting-Started-with-BNPL.md

 | Name                   | Type          | Description                                       |
 |------------------------|---------------|---------------------------------------------------|
 | `finalizedPaymentPlan` | `object`      | Finalized payment plan returned by the workflow. |

+> **Developer Insight:**
+> The `finalizedPaymentPlan` object includes all details of the payment schedule, making it a critical piece for presenting BNPL loan details to your customers.

 ---